jdevfullstack-tutorials/imac-review/README.md

 Now, here is the thing: you must set up everything and make sure you select:
-`Reopen Windows at the next login`.
+`Reopen windows when logging back in`.
 This way, you don't need to do the same thing everytime you shut it down.
 This feauture is missing in Windows.